12 FAQs people ask about managing pregnant employees

 No, because you could face an unfair dismissal claim.
 If you dismiss an employee for a reason connected with pregnancy (or maternity leave or parental leave), it would be 'automatically unfair' and you will be liable for unfair dismissal as well as sex discrimination.

 3. We have a part-timer who has just announced that she is pregnant.
 What is she entitled to?

 She is entitled to be treated no less favourably than a full-timer.
 Like a full-timer, she has the right to ordinary and additional maternity leave, the right to return to her job after maternity leave and she may be entitled to statutory maternity pay.
-Since April 2015, she may also qualify for Shared Parental leave and pay if her partner also meets qualifying criteria.
+She may also qualify for Shared Parental leave and pay if her partner also meets qualifying criteria.
 See Maternity, paternity and adoption leave and pay FAQs.

 She is also entitled to all of her normal terms and conditions of employment, except remuneration, during the period of her ordinary maternity leave and additional maternity leave.

 4. Do I have any obligations in respect of a pregnant employee's health and safety?

 There are important issues you must take into account.
 You must ensure that all pregnant employees take at least two weeks off work (four weeks, in the case of employees who work in factories) immediately following the birth.
 In addition, you must assess the health and safety risks posed to pregnant workers if the work is of a kind that could involve a risk of harm or damage to them or their baby.